swarna-rk/NLP/Language Model/Custom GPT2/README.md

 Used Google colab to fine-tune and saved the fine-tuned model to Google Drive.
 Later used the fine-tuned model to generate text based on an input text.

-How to launch streamlit app?
+#How to launch streamlit app?

 streamlit run generatetext.py

+#Screenshot of the streamlit app

 ![solarized palette](https://github.com/swarna-rk/NLP/blob/main/Language%20Model/Custom%20GPT2/gpt2finetunedmodel.png)